ZSoleimani/Group-2-mlops-classification/README.md

 - speakers
 - webcam

-Each image has a resolution of 256x256 pixels and formatted in the JPG file type.
+The total size of the dataset is approximately 36 MB, where each image has a resolution of 256x256 pixels and formatted in the JPG file type.
 This consistency allows for simple application of data augmentation techniques to the images, creating a larger and more diverse datasets.
 Each class contains between 142 and 298 images, providing a relatively balanced representation of PC parts which is needed for training a robust model and reduces the models likelihood of bias towards a specific class.
 This dataset is therefore, very suitable for a multi class classification task.

 ## Models